gardener/etcd-druid/docs/development/raising-a-pr.md

     * `make test-integration` - this target will run all integration tests (controller level tests) using `envtest` framework.
     * `make ci-e2e-kind` or any of its variants - these targets will run etcd-druid e2e tests.

+    !!! warning
-    > **Note:** Please ensure that after introduction of new code the code coverage does not reduce.
+        Please ensure that after introduction of new code the code coverage does not reduce.
 An increase in code coverage is always welcome.

 * If you add new features, make sure that you create relevant documentation under `/docs`.